Shree Salasar Investments Ltd.

-WI: have audited the financial statements of SHREE SALASAR INVESTMENT LIMITED("the Company") which comprise the balance sheet as at March 31 2019 and thestatement of profit and loss (including other comprehensive income) statement of changesin equity and statement of cash flows for the year then ended and notes to the financialstatements including a summary of significant accounting policies and other explanatoryinformation(Collectively referred to as standalone financial statements').
+We have audited the financial statements of SHREE SALASAR INVESTMENTS LIMITEDwhich comprise the balance sheet as at 31st March 2021 and the statement of profit andloss for the year then ended and notes to the financial statements including a summaryof significant accounting policies and other explanatory information.

 Basis for Opinion